Accepting online payments

 • Cryptocurrency exchanges are targets of cyber attacks, which could lead to an irreparable loss of your investment.

 • Cryptocurrency can be vulnerable to scams or used as a payment mechanism of a scam.
 Scammers often use platforms like Facebook, Instagram and X (formerly known as Twitter) to trick people into these investments.
-If you suspect you’ve been targeted, it's important to report this to Action Fraud as soon as possible.
+If you suspect you’ve been targeted, it's important to report this to Report Fraud as soon as possible.
 Read more on how to report a cyber crime.

 Cryptocurrency can be a risky investment and you should only consider investing if you're financially equipped and willing to lose any money that you put into it.